 Our Philosophy.

-Our goal at Lucid Data is to assist our client with embracing a data architecture and ownership model that supports and reinforces enterprise-wide data utility, clarity, and reliability!
+Our goal at Lucid Data is to assist our clients with embracing a data architecture and ownership model that supports and reinforces enterprise-wide data utility, clarity, and reliability!

 Utility

 Data must be useful.
-Just because data exists it doesn’t mean that data is inherently useful for much of anything.
+Just because data exists, it doesn’t mean that data is inherently useful for much of anything.
 The signal-to-noise ratio of “raw” data is very low.
 The unfortunate reality at many companies is that data is often incomplete, incorrect, or misleading.
-For data to be useful it must be shaped, structured, and validated for its intended use cases.
-Too often poorly understood and malformed input data is quickly put to work generating misleading and incorrect output data.
+For data to be useful, it must be shaped, structured, and validated for its intended use cases.
+Too often, poorly understood and malformed input data is quickly put to work generating misleading and incorrect results.

 Clarity

 Data (and its ownership) must be clear.
-Even if the signal-to-noise ratio in your data is high and your data is well-structured to be useful if it is not clearly understood by those seeking to use it that utility becomes inaccessible to them.
-This need for clarity in data extends to data ownership as well as the data itself.
-Too often data ownership is poorly defined or misplaced which directly impacts the clarity of data (and ultimately its utility).
+Even if the signal-to-noise ratio in your data is high and your data is well-structured to be useful, if it is not clearly understood by those seeking to use it, that utility becomes inaccessible to them.
+This need for clarity extends to data ownership as well as to the data itself.
+Too often, data ownership is poorly defined or misplaced, which directly impacts the clarity of data (and ultimately its utility).

 Reliability

 Data must be reliable.
-Once data has been structured and validated for use and made understandable and accessible to those meant to consume it, assurance must be put into place to ensure that it is delivered promptly and reliably.
-Stale data or data containing gaps or errors can lead to unreliable data being surfaced to human or machine agents, which in turn can lead to delayed, suboptimal, or erroneous actions being taken on that data.
+Once data has been structured and validated for use, and made understandable and accessible to those meant to consume it, assurance must be put in place to ensure it is delivered promptly and reliably.
+Stale data, or data containing gaps or errors, can surface unreliable data to human or AI agents, which in turn can lead to delayed, suboptimal, or erroneous actions being taken on that data.

 Data Mesh